cosmostatistics/ebms_mcmc/README.md

 <!-- <a href="https://arxiv.org/abs/2401.04174"><img alt="Arxiv" src="https://img.shields.io/badge/arXiv-2401.04174-b31b1b.svg"></a> -->

 ebms-mcmc is a tool for exploring polynomial model spaces with markov walks and performing bayesian model selection.
-It can extract the model posterior for a toy model with polynomial data and the dark energy equation of state in a polynomial parametrisation from the Pantheon+ dataset [Pantheon+][Pantheon+] (needs to be manually included).
+It can extract the model posterior for a toy model with polynomial data and the dark energy equation of state in a polynomial parametrisation from the [Pantheon+][Pantheon+] dataset (needs to be manually included).

 [Pantheon+]: https://github.com/PantheonPlusSH0ES/DataRelease